 Agenda

-In this session we'll cover:
+In this recording we cover:

 - Getting ready for CRS2 - Strengthen due diligence, upgrade systems and submit annual reports to HMRC